AshanSenadheeraLK/mytasks/README.md

-# Angular Firebase Todo App
+# Angular Firebase mytasks App

-A modern, responsive todo application built with Angular and Firebase.
+A modern, responsive mytasks application built with Angular and Firebase.
 Features user authentication, real-time data synchronization, and a clean UI.

 ## Features